 - Use fresh ingredients.
 This isn't the time to use that dried up old knob of ginger that's been hanging out on the countertop for weeks.
 Trust me, I did that once.

 - Use a microplane to zest fresh ginger root before putting it in the blender.
 And if you're not using a blender to make the dressing, you can zest the clove of garlic with the microplane, too.

 - Measure accurately.
 With strong flavors like lemon, ginger, and turmeric, eyeballing it is risky.
 So go ahead and use your measuring spoons and cups for this one!

 - Once you've blended everything together, give it a taste.
 The salt, water, lemon, and turmeric can all be adjusted pretty easily at the end.

-If you're a fan of ginger and Asian-inspired sauces, I think you'll love this Ginger-Turmeric Dressing!
+If you're a fan of ginger and enjoy Asian-inspired sauces, I think you'll love this easy turmeric dressing!
 Even if you're not crazy about turmeric, you really have to give this dressing a try.
 The turmeric is masked surprisingly well by the bold and zesty flavors of lemon and ginger, while still lending its gorgeous color and health benefits.

 More healthy sauces and dressings: